Fiveable

 What a Hash Actually Is

-A cryptographic hash function (also called a message digest function) is a math algorithm that takes any input (a word, a file, a whole movie) and spits out a fixed-length string of bits called the hash, checksum, or message digest.
+A cryptographic hash function (also called a message digest function) is a math algorithm that takes any input (a word, a file, a whole movie) and outputs a fixed-length string of bits called the hash, checksum, or message digest.
 The input can be any size.
 The output is always the same length for a given function.

 Some well-known hash functions you should recognize: